Exopteron/Exocryption/README.md

 This is a terminal application that lets you encrypt files in a *hopefully* simple way.

+The reason I made this software is all from trying to transfer an encrypted file from my Linux machine to my Mac.

+First, I tried OpenSSL, using some long command to pick out each option, finding certain options would completely compromise security, and then finally I got a file encrypted.
+But, apparently macOS comes with a version of OpenSSL that doesn't support PBKDF2.
+Alright, I'll try just using a large iteration count of SHA-512.
+No luck, macOS OpenSSL doesn't support AES-256-CTR.
+Then I thought to try GPG, but macOS doesn't come with GPG.
+So sites recommended me to installing Homebrew to install GPG.
+So I tried, and couldn't get it to install properly on my older Mac.
+So I thought, to make it easier for others who find themselves in a similar position, I want to make an easy-to-use simple and (hopefully) secure file encryption program .

 Currently there are two algorithms to choose from and they are both high-level AEADs.
 This means your files are confidential and authenticated.

 These include: